 Just beyond the Sonoran Seasons Garden to the west is the Desert Palm Oasis, which is a careful recreation of a tropical forest found near the town of San Carlos, Mexico (six hours’ drive south of Tucson).
 Here, you’ll find towering tropical palm trees, including three species of fan palms.
 The oasis is a celebration of the Sonoran Desert’s diverse plant life.

-What else to do at Tohono Chul
+Attractions at Tohono Chul

 More adventurous visitors will enjoy walking the Hallowell Desert View Trail.
 It’s only about a half-mile long, featuring the desert in its natural state.
 Along the trail are two shaded ramadas with drinking fountains, but this trail is not wheelchair accessible.